 Finding timestamp deltas

-The query below can be executed in your account to find the number of messages for each of your Sources where the receipt time and message time is more than 30 minutes apart.
+The query below can be executed in your account to find the number of messages for each of your Sources where the receipt time and message time are more than 30 minutes apart.
 This should at least give you a good starting place for you to run additional analysis.

 | _receiptTime as r